pdxrconf/pdxrconf.github.io/about.md

 tags: about
 ---

-An R conference ... more to come.
+Cascadia Jamboree is a R conference serving the Cascadia-ish region (Oregon/Washington/BC).